bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/charcodeat.md

 Unicode code points range from `0` to `1114111` (`0x10FFFF`).
 The first 128 Unicode code points are a direct match of the ASCII character encoding.
 (For information on Unicode, see the [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#unicode).)

 **Note:** `charCodeAt()` will always return a value that is less than `65536`.
-This is because the higher code points are represented by *a pair* of (lower valued) “surrogate” pseudo-characters which are used to comprise the real character.
+This is because the higher code points are represented by *a pair* of (lower valued) "surrogate” pseudo-characters which are used to comprise the real character.

 Because of this, in order to examine (or reproduce) the full character for individual character values of `65536` or greater, for such characters, it is necessary to retrieve not only `charCodeAt(i)`, but also `charCodeAt(i+1)` (as if manipulating a string with two letters), or to use `codePointAt(i)` instead.
 See examples 2 and 3 (below).